-"Made this with 2 cans of beans (all I had), 3 slices bacon, 1/2 cup no sugar added bbq sauce to use up what I had, 1/2 cup ketchup, 1/4 cup appends brown sugar, about 1 tablespoon mustard (didn't read correctly), and the molasses.
+"Made this with 2 cans of beans (all I had), 3 slices bacon, 1/2 cup no sugar added BBQ sauce to use up what I had, 1/2 cup ketchup, 1/4 cup Splenda brown sugar blend, about 1 tablespoon mustard (didn't read correctly), and the molasses.
 No salt and just a shake of pepper.
 It worked out great, and tasted wonderful.
 Next time, though, I'll cook onions & bacon on stove first.
 Keeper recipe that's easy to make."

 "excellent.
 I use 6 slices of cooked bacon in place of the hotdogs.
 Saut? onions in the bacon drippings before adding to the bean mixture.
 Always a big hit!"

 "Great if this was called "Beans and Wieners".
 Just ok as baked beans.
 Had too much of a ketchup taste.
 Very easy to make, though."